Fred Claire: Dodgers general manager

-On April 6, 1987, Dodgers General Manager Al Campanis accepted the offer to appear on the Nightline television show to talk about his thoughts on the 40th anniversary of Jackie Robinson breaking the color barrier.
+On April 6, 1987, Dodgers General Manager Al Campanis accepted the offer to appear on ABC's news program Nightline to talk about his thoughts on the 40th anniversary of Jackie Robinson breaking the color barrier.
 Campanis did not alert anyone in the Dodgers organization that he would be on the show.
-When Campanis was asked why he felt there were not African American baseball managers, he stated, "I truly believe they may not have some of the necessities to be, let's say, a field manager, or perhaps, a general manager.
+When asked why more African-Americans had not become baseball managers or executives, he stated, "I truly believe they may not have some of the necessities to be, let's say, a field manager, or perhaps, a general manager.
 Why are black people not good swimmers?
 Because they don't have buoyancy."
 These comments stunned the baseball world.
-Campanis, who did not have a reputation as a racist and was one of the few Dodger players to welcome Robinson during his debut, was forced to resign his post with the Dodgers with Claire assuming player personnel responsibilities.
+Campanis, who did not have a reputation as a racist and was one of the few Dodger players to welcome Robinson during his debut, was forced to resign his post with the Dodgers 48 hours after the program's airing with Claire assuming player personnel responsibilities.

 Dodgers president Peter O'Malley moved Claire into the general manager position.
 After a dismal 1987 season, Claire rebuilt the team into an instant playoff contender.
 During the offseason before the 1988 season, Claire acquired veteran outfielders Kirk Gibson and Mike Davis, veteran shortstop Alfredo Griffin, and pitchers Jay Howell and Jesse Orosco.
 The Dodgers would go on to win the 1988 World Series against the heavily favored Oakland Athletics in just five games.

 His later moves were not as successful.
-On November 8, 1990 the Dodgers gave free agent outfielder Darryl Strawberry a five-year contract worth $20 million.
+On November 8, 1990, the Dodgers gave free agent outfielder Darryl Strawberry a five-year contract worth $20 million.
 At the time it looked like a good deal.
 Strawberry hit 37 home runs with a .277 batting average in 1989 for the New York Mets.
 However, Strawberry's time with the Dodgers was characterized by chronic back problems, drug abuse and overall underachievement.